skarnecki/docker-vault/README.md

 ## Details

 To start dockervault you need to provide wrapped token with permissions to generate tokens.
 It listens to container start events via Docker daemon API.
-When container is stared it will reach for Vault mapping entry (secret/dockervault) where relation imagename => policy is stored.
+When container is started, it will reach for Vault mapping entry (secret/dockervault).
+It's where relation imagename => policy is stored.
 Then new wrapped token is generated with proper policy and injected to container filesystem.

 Options:
 * --token Vault wrapped token used to generate application specific tokens